SnoozToolbox/SnoozDoc/user_guide/getting_started.rst

 =================================

 1. Launch the Snooz application already installed on your desktop.
-2. TO BE complete (download the installer).
+2. Navigate to the menu About > About Snooz
+3. If the installed version is older than the released version download Snooz for your Operating System.
-3. Close Snooz to avoid errors during the installation.
+4. Close Snooz to avoid errors during the installation.
-4. You can uninstall the previous version of Snooz to delete obsolete packages (this step is optional).
+5. You can uninstall the previous version of Snooz to delete obsolete packages (this step is optional).
-5. Run the installer.
+6. Run the installer.
-6. After installation, launch the new version of Snooz.
+7. After installation, launch the new version of Snooz.
-7. Activate the latest version of the packages you are interested in.
+8. Activate the latest version of the packages you are interested in.
 Navigate to File > Settings > Packages in Snooz.
 Check/uncheck the right versions.